Are condos worth it?

 Why people think condos are a ripoff

 I’ll admit it.
-Condos, as real property, do have some significant differences from single family homes.
+Condos, as real property, do have some significant differences from single family homes and townhouses.
 Some of these are positive differences, some are negative… and some you could argue either way.
 It’s that third category where things get interesting.

 Negative: They usually, but not always, have shared walls between units.
 I’ll give this one to the anti-condo crowd, it’s annoying.